sandesh-khatiwada/drupal7-etl/README.md

 - Server-side validation
 - Submission handling

-> Interacts with Drupal core nodes.
+> Interacts with Drupal core nodes; does not create custom entities.

 ---